For years, Whitney and I have been talking about competing against one another in our cars.

 On board Herbie with myself behind the wheel.

 After a great lecture, we put the hammer down and weaved through the course.
 We were able to pull over ten seconds off each of our laps.
 Confidence grew with each lap as we honed in our techniques and searched for the upper limits of our vehicles.
 Whitney felt that her limits of the day were reached before the limits of Pete could be found.
-Both of our cars could be pushed farther than we were expecting.
+Both of our cars could be pushed farther than either of us were expecting.

 Herbie putting the hammer down.

 When we returned home, we began looking in to SCCA membership and Snell approved helmets.
 Pricing is well within reach of the average enthusiast.
 Snell approved helmets can be found for under $200 and annual SCCA membership runs $70.
-Well worth the cost, as this event was the most fun we have had with these cars.
+Well worth the cost, as this event was the most fun we have had with our cars.
 We definitely learned a lot.
-One thing would be to train our underling on how to take a proper recording of our runs.
+One thing would be to train our underling Matthew on how to take a proper recording of our runs.
 Possibly even get him out on the track for a spell.

 If any are longing to start racing but fear it is out of reach financially, look into the local autocross.
 Get your feet wet with the thrills and excitement on the cheap.